-While no longer the height of arcade mania, the 1990s still proved to be an exciting decade for arcade games.
+While no longer the height of the early arcade mania, the 1990s was still an exciting decade for arcade games.

-The decade also saw some tremendous arcade hits.
-For this reason, many gamers look back fondly at the arcades of the 90s.
-So let’s take a quick look back and revisit the top ten best arcade games of the 90s.
+The '90s also saw the release of some the most important arcade hits.
+For this reason, many gamers look back fondly at the arcades of that decade.
+So let’s take a quick look back and revisit the top ten best arcade games of the '90s.

 10. NBA Jam (1993)